abhishekkumar627/spring-microservices/README.md

 Make sure to have settings.xml configured which have your usename password and docker hub url to authenticate to push to it.

 ### KUBERNETES

+First clean everything if its not working

+`minikube delete --all`

 To check minikube status

 `minikube status`